rodrigopsasaki/vision/packages/vision/README.md

 }
 ```

-You don’t pass context around.
+You don't pass context around.
-You don’t log manually.
+You don't log manually.
 You just describe what happened.

 Vision collects it — then emits exactly one event.